Configure Advanced Website Kiosk Settings for Android

 |Redirect from blocked URL||When a blocked page is reloaded, users are taken to the first page of the web app instead of reloading the same page.|

-- Go to Policy targets > Click on Devices/Device Groups/Users/User Groups/Domains.
+- Go to Policy targets and click on Devices/Device Groups/Users/User Groups/Domains.

 - Save the Policy.